akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He looked directly at the cluster of knights where Sir Guy stood, his gaze like a physical weight.

 “Let this be clear to one and all.
-My son, Godfrey, shall marry the daughter of Harold Red-Wolf.”
+None shall hinder the marriage of my son, Godfrey, to the daughter of Harold Red‑Wolf.
+This is our royal will.”

-He paused, letting the weight settle.
-Then he grinned.
+His words echoed through the assembled court, settling heavily.
+The clerk, who had been writing steadily throughout, lifted the parchment, blew softly on the ink, and held it out.
+The Chancellor of England pressed the royal Lion seal into a pool of warm wax at the foot of the page.
+The image of the King, lion of England, hardened into place.

+Henry spoke again, his voice far lighter and diverted.

 “The goose came first, but the girl was right behind.
 I am not such a fool as to marry my son to a goose.”
 The Queen’s lips twitched.